ProServicesStorage/ansible_old_mac/README.md

 Initially, I wouldn't really have distinguished between old/new Mac but I just dove into using Homebrew and it was taking hours.
 Had I done a little research prior I would have noticed it isn't even supported anymore on Monterey.
 So I modified my approach to use MacPorts which has worked just fine.
 It isn't as hip as HomeBrew, I guess, but works on older macs easily so maybe its way cooler.

-Also, VS Code is no longer supported on Monterey so removed for now but will update with a `when:` section for versions of MacOS where it is supported.

-**NOTE:** The version of ruby I am using is old and particular to a project I am working on.
-You probably want something newer
+**NOTE:** The version of ruby I am using is right now old and particular to a project I am working on.
+You probably want something newer.
+You can modify the variable in the all.yml file to change the ruby version.

 ## Instructions